-Through a notification dated 12 October, 2017 the FSSAI proposes standards related to Complementary Foods for Older Infants and Young Children in the Food Safety and Standards (Food products Standards and Food Additives) Regulations, 2011.
+Through a notification dated 12 October 2017, the FSSAI proposes standards related to Complementary Foods for Older Infants and Young Children in the Food Safety and Standards (Food Products Standards and Food Additives) Regulations, 2011.
 FSSAI has invited comments and suggestions from stakeholders to reach the FSSAI office by 17 November 2017.
 Complementary foods are suitable for use during and beyond complementary feeding period.
 The revised standards will be notified for implementation within a period of six months.

 Once published in the Official Gazette, these regulations may be called the Food Safety and Standards (Food Products Standards and Food Additives)….Amendment Regulations, 2017.
 Standards for COMPLEMENTARY FOODS FOR OLDER INFANTS AND YOUNG CHILDREN have been added to the category of foods called “Malt extract” in the Food Safety and Standards (Food Products Standards and Food Additives) Regulations, 2011.

-Complementary food for older infants and young children means foods which are suitable for use during and beyond complementary feeding period.
+Complimentary food for older infants and young children means foods which are suitable for use during and beyond complementary feeding period.
 These foods are specially formulated with appropriate nutritional quality to provide additional energy and nutrients to complement foods derived from the local diet by providing those nutrients that are either non-existent or present in insufficient quantities.

-Complementary feeding period means the period when the older infants transit from exclusive feeding of breast milk and/or breast milk substitutes to eating the family diet.
+Complementary feeding period means the period when the older infants transit from the exclusive feeding of breast milk and/or breast milk substitutes to eating the family diet.

-- Older infants mean infants of age between eighteen months and twenty four months.
+- Older infants mean infants of age between eighteen months and twenty-four months.

-- Young children mean children of age between twenty four months and five years.
+- Young children mean children of age between twenty-four months and five years.